If we are unable to offer Legal Aid, Eastgate Chambers’ fees for private clients are;

 NB; ALL CASES regardless of whether FIXED FEE or HOURLY RATE

 - Typical Timescales for individual cases will be outlined in our Terms of Business and Advice letter that will be sent to you at the beginning of your case

 - the Price range for Appeal Hearings depends on the complexity of the case.

 - Fixed Fee packages are available for all aspects of an Appeal or on an individual stage basis/instalments as above.

-> - Disbursements such as postage are included in the above prices.
+- Normal disbursements such as postage are included in the above prices.

-> - If it is necessary to incur additional case specific disbursements such as instructing a Country Expert, Interpreter or Translation of documents (in non Legal Aid funded cases), we will give you prior notification of the amount and indicate whether if is subject to VAT.
+- If it is necessary to incur additional case specific disbursements such as instructing a Country Expert, Interpreter or Translation of documents (in non Legal Aid funded cases), we will give you prior notification of the amount and indicate whether if is subject to VAT.
 Alternative quotes will be provided on request and will be discussed and agreed with you beforehand.